albamesp/albamesp/about.md

 ![Alba Martin](/images/rsz_me2.jpg)
 </div>

-I am a researcher at the Bristol Glaciology Center, University of Bristol, UK.
+I am a researcher at the University of Bristol (UK).
 My research focuses on the study of the Antarctic Ice Sheet using satellite observations.
 I use a variety of space geodetic and in situ observations to investigate changes in the Antarctic system and their relationship to climate change.